 Orzo Paella (Spanish Twist)

-Directions: In a large skillet, sauté onions and garlic.
-Add chicken or seafood, cooking until done.
-Stir in orzo, followed by broth and saffron.
-Cover and let simmer until orzo absorbs the flavors and is cooked through.
+Directions: In a skillet, sauté onions and garlic.
+Add chicken or seafood and cook.
+Stir in orzo, broth and saffron.
+Cover and simmer till orzo soaks up all flavor.

 Orzo Stir-Fry (Asian Inspiration)

-- Ingredients: Orzo, mixed vegetables, soy sauce, protein of choice.
+- Ingredients: Orzo, mixed veggies, soy sauce, protein of choice.

 FAQs on Orzo Recipes